WaviestBalloon/WavyArch/README.md

 Bash script I use after a fresh installation of Arch to setup my applications and environment.

 > **Note**:
 > This script has been configured to work with the `linux-zen` kernel and not the normal Linux kernel!
-Although you can use it without the Zen kernel, some applications like Virtualbox might not work.
+Although you can use it without the Zen kernel, some applications might not work.

-> **Note**:
-> In some instances, Virtualbox will not work out of the box when ran.<br>
-> If you encounter issues with Virtualbox being unable to find kernel modules, make sure you have `virtualbox-host-dkms` (`virtualbox-host-modules-arch` for the normal Linux kernel) installed and run `sudo /sbin/vboxreload` to reload.
->
-> **Please also refer to Issue https://github.com/WaviestBalloon/WavyArch/issues/1**

 ### Usage